DataCircles/projects_circle/traffic_collisions_project/README.md

 c. how to work collaboratively, e.g. GitHub repository, Google Drive
 d. how to divide up the work, e.g. assign team roles, work independently then compare
 #### Milestone(s)
 1. Deliver the project charter to document the business problem and scope of the project.
-Report should be in each team's repository by 6 p.m. on Wednesday, July 15th.
+Report can be in any format (_e.g._ Markdown, Google doc, Jupyter notebook), but it should be in each team's repository by 6 p.m. on Wednesday, July 15th.
 2. Select a team representative to deliver a team progress report at standup meeting

 ### Week 1